Azure/azure-cli/doc/Recommendation in CLI.md

 VM created successfully...

 (env) PS C:\project> az next
 What kind of recommendation do you want?
-(1. operation 2. command 3. resource 4. service 5. mix): 3
+(1.operation 2.command 3.resource 4.service 5.mix): 3

 az policy definition create
 Recommended reason: 78% users create a policy to set the security policy after creating the VM